verilator/verilator/docs/guide/warnings.rst

    Warns that a while or for statement has a condition that is always true. and thus results in an infinite loop if the statement ever executes.

-   This might be unintended behavior if the loop body contains statements that in other simulators would make time pass, which Verilator is ignoring due to e.g. ``STMTDLY`` warnings being disabled.
+   This might be unintended behavior if Verilator is run with :vlopt:`--no-timing` and the loop body contains statements that would make time pass otherwise.

    Ignoring this warning will only suppress the lint check, it will simulate correctly (i.e. hang due to the infinite loop).